ozydingo/belongs_to_hierarchy/README.md

 # Has Many Through Hierarchy
 ## Define hierarchically polymorphic has_one and has_many assocaitions between ActiveRecord models

 Through Hierarchy allows you to construct associations that span across associaiton hierarchies.
+These fall into three type: `HasMany`, `HasOne`, and `HasMany :uniq`.

+* A `HasMany` assocaition fetches any objects associated to a target through any of its hierarchy members.

+* A `HasOne` will always fetch the association belonging to the closest hierarchy member (e.g. Document < Folder < Project).

+* A `HasMany :uniq` assocaition retrieves multiple assocaited objects, but groups them by a specified field (e.g. a type or type_id column), and fetches only the object belonging to the closest hierarchy member *within* each group.
+In essense, a `HasMany :uniq` association can be described as a `HasMany HasOnes` of the same model.

+### Example

 For example, consider the models `Document`, `Folder`, and `Project`.
 These models might be organized into a hierarchy where `Project` `has_many :folders`, `Folder` `has_many :documents`, and `Project` `has_many :documents, through: folders`.

-Now consider a polymorphically assocaited `Tag` model.
-A given `Tag` can belong to any member of this hierarchy.
-So how do you get all the tags under a `Project`?
-Through Hierarchy allows you to very simply, and dynamically, define this association that run reasonably efficiently and return an `ActiveRecord::Relation` so that you can chain other scopes and queries to the result, taking advantage of lazy loading and everything else ActiveRecord has to offer.
+Now let's make a `Tag` model that can (polymorphically) belong to any of these three models.
+Through Hierarchy allows you to very simply fetch all tags across the hierarchy as an ActiveRecord Relation.
+Thus you can chain the result, and get all the benefits of ActiveRecord, including lazy loading.

+We can set up the hierarchy as follows:

 ```ruby
 class Project < ActiveRecord::Base